What is the cosmetic surgery pathway?

-Cosmetic surgery is when you choose to have an operation to alter your appearance for non-medical reasons.
-As these types of surgical procedures are optional, they are not routinely provided by the Royal Free London or across the NHS.
-The Cosmetic Surgery Tribunal reviews appeals from a GP or consultant recommending that a patient should receive a specific cosmetic treatment despite these restrictions.
+Cosmetic surgery is surgery performed to alter your appearance for non-medical reasons.
+As these types of surgical procedures are optional, they are not routinely provided or funded by the Royal Free London or across the NHS.
+Such requests are reviewed by our internal exceptional treatment panel, which is called the Cosmetic Surgery Tribunal.
+The panel reviews any request from a GP or consultant recommending that a patient should receive a specific cosmetic treatment despite these restrictions.

-What will happen if I am referred to the tribunal?
+What will happen if I am referred for a cosmetic procedure?

-The first step is for you to be referred to our plastic surgery team by your GP or other health professional.
+The first step is for you to be referred to our plastic surgery department by your GP or other health professional.
 Once referred, you will meet with a plastic surgeon for an assessment.
-If the surgeon thinks your cosmetic procedure should go ahead, they will refer you to a psychologist to talk about your concerns and your expectations of the surgery.
+The surgeon will establish to what extent your condition meets specific criteria and whether there are grounds to seek exceptional funding for cosmetic surgery.
+Should this be the case, you will proceed along the cosmetic surgery pathway.

-You will also be asked to attend the medical photography department at the Royal Free Hospital.
+As part of this pathway, you will also be asked to attend the medical photography department at the Royal Free Hospital.
 The area of concern on your body will be photographed so that the Cosmetic Surgery Tribunal can assess your request.
-Either the surgeon or the psychologist will arrange for your photographs.
 The tribunal cannot accept your own personal photographs, those taken by your GP, or at another hospital.
+Any psychological distress may also be assessed through questionnaires or an appointment with one of the psychologists of the plastic surgery department.

-The tribunal will then decide whether an exception should be made to carry out your cosmetic procedure.
+The cosmetic surgery tribunal will then decide whether an exception should be made to fund the cosmetic procedure.

 What happens during my surgical assessment?

 You will have a consultation with a plastic surgeon to consider what cosmetic surgery procedures (if any) are appropriate for the part of your body that you wish to change.
-The surgeon will also be able to identify whether your case can be viewed as exceptional, when compared to other patients asking for the same procedure.
+The surgeon will also be able to identify whether your case can be viewed as exceptional, when compared to other patients asking for the same (or similar) procedures, and to what extent your request meets stringent NHS criteria.

 What happens during my psychological assessment?

-During the assessment, you will meet with a member of the psychology team to discuss:
+If you proceed along the pathway, you will then meet with a member of the psychology team to discuss:

 As part of the assessment, you will also be asked to complete some questionnaires.
-These will take about 10-20 minutes to complete and include questions about your body image concerns as well as your general psychological wellbeing.
+These will take about 10 minutes to complete and will include questions about your body image concerns as well as your general psychological wellbeing.
+Funding decisions are never approved solely based on your psychological distress.
+However, you may have additional support needs because of your distress.

-The Cosmetic Surgery Tribunal consists of a surgeon, a clinical psychologist, and a member of staff representing hospital management.
-In this meeting your case is discussed, information considered from your GP, surgeon, psychologist and any other documents or information relevant to your case, including your questionnaires.
+The cosmetic surgery tribunal consists of a surgeon, a clinical psychologist, and a member of staff representing the hospital management.
+In this meeting, your case is discussed, and the Tribunal will consider information provided by your GP, health care team, referring surgeon, psychologist (if applicable) and any other documents or information relevant to your case, including completed questionnaires and photographs.

-Your GP will receive a letter letting them know the decision from the Cosmetic Surgery Tribunal.
+Your GP will receive a letter letting them know about the decision of the Cosmetic Surgery Tribunal.
 You will need to contact your GP to discuss this outcome as you will not receive a copy of this letter.

 If your GP has not received this letter within two weeks of the meeting, they should contact the department directly.